-- Assess likely direct and indirect effects of the project and feasible alternatives on flora and fauna including native vegetation (including large old trees), ecological communities and habitats for protected fauna and flora species, in particular any species listed under the EPBC Act, FFG Act or DELWP advisory lists.
-Where appropriate, effects should be described in relation to existing hazards and risks and with regard to conservation or listing advices, action statements, recovery plans and threat abatement plans. - Assess likely direct and indirect effects of the project and alternatives on protected fauna and their habitat, including threatened or migratory species listed under the EPBC Act, FFG Act or DELWP advisory lists, relative to existing hazards and risks and with regard to conservation or listing advices, action statements, recovery plans and threat abatement plans.
-Where surveys do not identify a listed species but past records and/or habitat analysis suggest that it may occur locally, justification will need to be provided if further investigations or further mitigation measures are not proposed.

-- Assess potential impacts on protected areas and other areas of biodiversity conservation value, including conservation areas identified in the Biodiversity Conservation Strategy for Melbourne's Growth Corridors (2013) or updates. - Assess likely cumulative effects on biodiversity-related values that might result from the project in combination with other projects or actions taking place or proposed nearby.
+- Assess likely direct and indirect effects of the project and feasible alternatives on native vegetation (including large old trees), ecological communities as well as fauna and flora species listed under the EPBC Act, FFG Act and/or DELWP advisory lists. - Assessment of potential effects on species should take into account the likelihood of occurrence (habitat presence and condition) and the effectiveness of proposed avoidance and mitigation measures and should also consider relevant conservation or listing advices, action statements, recovery plans and threat abatement plans.
+Where surveys do not identify a listed species, but past records and/or habitat analysis suggest that it may occur locally, justification will need to be provided if further investigations or further mitigation measures are not proposed. - Assess potential impacts on the conservation values of Yarra Ranges National Park. - Assess likely cumulative effects on biodiversity-related values that might result from the project in conjunction with other projects or actions taking place or proposed nearby, as well as with threatening processes in the broader region (e.g. bushfire impacts). - Provide an assessment of residual effects of the project (assuming proposed mitigation measures have been implemented), including for all protected matters under the EPBC Act impacted by the project.

-- Describe and evaluate proposed measures to manage the residual effects of the project on biodiversity values and MNES, including an offset strategy and offset management plan (OMP) that sets out and includes evidence of the offsets that can be secured or are proposed to satisfy Commonwealth and Victorian offset policy or guideline requirements. - Describe how the offset/s will be secured, managed and monitored, including management actions, responsibility, timing, performance measures and the specific environmental outcomes to be achieved. - Proposed EPBC Act offsets must meet the requirements of the EPBC Act Environmental Offsets Policy (October 2012)9. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on flora, fauna and ecological community values requiring further management.
+- Describe and evaluate proposed measures to manage the residual effects of the project on biodiversity values (including MNES) and prepare an offset strategy and offset management plan that sets out and includes evidence of the offsets that can be secured or are proposed to satisfy Commonwealth and Victorian offset policy or guideline requirements. - Describe how the offset/s will be secured, managed and monitored, including management actions, responsibility, timing, performance measures and the specific environmental outcomes to be achieved. - Proposed EPBC Act offsets must meet the requirements of the EPBC Act Environmental Offsets Policy (October 2012)9. - Describe and evaluate the approach to monitoring and the proposed contingency measures to be implemented in the event of adverse residual effects on flora, fauna and ecological community values requiring further management. - Describe any further measures that are proposed to enhance biodiversity outcomes, to form part of the EMF (see Section 3.7).

-4.3 Water and catchment values
+4.2 Water and catchment values